-Properties Design & Management, 2nd-year.
-Former credits include Assistant Props Master at the North Shore Music Theatre (Beverly, MA), Props Master at the Boston Children's Theatre, Technical Director at the Stoneham Theatre (Stoneham, MA), and co-founder of Counter-Productions Theatre Company, an IRNE nominated Boston fringe company.
+Properties Design & Management, 3rd-year.
+At Virginia Tech: Shape of Things, Woyzeck, Pinter Works, A Servant of Two Masters, La Ronde, Twelfth Night, and This.
+Elsewhere: Props Master at the Ogunquit Playhouse (Ogunquit, ME), Assistant Props Master at the North Shore Music Theatre (Beverly, MA), Props Master at the Boston Children's Theatre, and Technical Director at the Stoneham Theatre (Stoneham, MA) and co-founder of Counter-Productions Theatre Company, an IRNE nominated Boston fringe company.

 Technical Direction, 3rd-year